 The middle layer is known as the “core,” which is usually made from plywood, although it can vary from depending on the brand and price point to a degree.
 The same goes for the bottom layer.
-Again, it’s usually wood, but some manufacturers have experimented with cork and other alternatives.
+Again, it’s usually wood, but some manufacturers have

 Engineered Wood Flooring Pros

 Have you ever dreamed of having exotic hardwood floors throughout your home?
 Well, Brazilian Cherry hardwood flooring isn’t exactly cheap, but the price drops considerably when there is only a sliver on top, not a completely solid piece of wood.
 Needless to say, if you want something tropical, engineered flooring is cheaper.